Research Funding Opportunities

 - Using an epidemiological approach to a longitudinal Swedish database, has the relative mortality rate of celiac patients changed over time given higher diagnostic rates, improved access to gluten-free foods, and better patient awareness?

-Dr. Lebwohl has published three articles with his findings that people with celiac disease have a slightly increased mortality risk, and an increased risk for psychiatric and skin disorders.
+Dr. Lebwohl has published four articles with his findings that people with celiac disease have a slightly increased risk of mortality, psychiatric, and skin disorders, and that differences in the gut microbiome do not account for the diverse symptoms people with celiac disease experience.

 Support Celiac Disease Foundation Research Grants